MemeTeamIn2017/ur-server/README.md

 This is the first packet the server receives.
 If any other packet is received before this one, the server will automatically ban for 1 hour (subject to change).

 Data fields:
 * name: String - the name of the player.
+These MUST be without `<` and `>` characters in them, and longer than 4 characters.

 Example:
 ```json